 - edit the repeating expense on the date from when you’d like it to stop, and change the repeat setting to “Never”,

-- edit the repeating expense by adjusting the date for “Stop repeating after”, and apply changes to “Expenses from now on”.
+- edit the repeating expense by adjusting the date for “Stop repeating after”.
+As the change affects the entire repetition it will automatically apply to “All repetitions of expense”.

 When modifying or deleting the entries with repeats, make sure not to delete all the repetitions of an expense, if you wish to keep the past entries in your record of expenses.